quickwit-oss/quickwit/docs/reference/index-config.md

 ---
-title: Doc mapper
+title: Index configuration
-position: 3
+position: 2
 ---

 ## What is it?

-The `doc mapper` is in charge of defining how a document, and the fields it contains, are stored and indexed for a given index.
+The main part when co is in charge of defining how a document, and the fields it contains, are stored and indexed for a given index.
 A document is a collection of named fields, each having its own data type (text, binary, date, i64, f64).

 Besides that, the doc mapper let you define 3 more information: